theelderemo/campbellscustomcarvings/ADMIN_SETUP.md

    UPDATE user_profiles SET role = 'admin' WHERE email = 'your-admin-email@example.com';
    ```

-#### Option B: Create Admin via Admin Login Page
-1. Navigate to `/admin/login`
-2. Click "Need to create an admin account?
-Register"
-3. Enter email and password
-4. The account will be created with admin role automatically

 ### 4. User Access
 - **Admins**: Can access `/admin` dashboard and all admin features
 - **Customers**: Can access `/account` page to view their orders and requests